chainpoint/chainpoint-start/README.md

 ## Components of Chainpoint

+The various components of the Chainpoint Network and their dependencies are broken down below.

 ### Chainpoint Core
 Download Chainpoint Core to join the Chainpoint Calendar Blockchain and help the network anchor to bitcoin: